Redawt/f4-frost-guide/intro.md

 This guide is recommended for people who
 * just want to try out FROST,
 * are too lazy to make a more advanced mod setup,
-* **and** for people who are experienced enough in modding Bethesda games and just need information about what you obsolutely need to play FROST
+* **and** for people who are experienced enough in modding Bethesda games and just need information about what you absolutely need to play FROST

 ### About the mods
 * Optional mods are flagged with **\*O**{: .hili} in their title.